NuGet/Entropy/README.md

 This example command will replay the request graph for the `mysource` variant name, `OrchardCore` solution name.

+## Caveats

-**Note:** there are some known caveats to this replay approach.
-Most notably, any request that is cancelled by NuGet restore (perhaps because a package is found on one feed before the other requests complete) will be fully skipped during the replay.
+There are some known caveats to this replay approach.
+Most notably, any request that is cancelled by NuGet restore (perhaps because a package is found on one feed before the other requests complete) but still logged will be fully executed during the replay.
+This means that the time spent on HTTP by the replay is more of an upper bound than an exact replay.
+A restore with a single source will have no such problem because cancellation will not occur.

 Another caveat is that this idea of replaying requests from parsed logs may be completely ludicrous.
 There's always that.
 It seems fine on paper... but... maybe I'm missing something?

 ## Acknowledgements